 Composing has become a large part of his life, and recently, he has spent more time working on songwriting than instrumental jazz.
 Although Justin allows his musical vision to evolve, he rarely strays from his jazz roots while maintaining forward progression.
 “Honestly I think blending songwriting with jazz harmony is where it’s at.
 I think it’s a fresher and more current approach to jazz.”

-Chesarek’s love of music extends to the classroom as well.
-He teaches Jazz Percussion at Kennesaw State University, he is the Artist Affiliate of Jazz Percussion at Emory University, and Professor of Percussion at Morehouse College.
-Along with collegiate teaching he runs a private studio of his own in which he works with students of all ages.
+Chesarek’s love of music extends into the classroom as well.
+At the undergraduate level he teaches Jazz Percussion at Kennesaw State University, is the Artist Affiliate of Jazz Percussion at Emory University, and Professor of Percussion at Morehouse College.
+Along with collegiate teaching he runs a private studio in which he works with students of all ages.
 He has had students go on to become professional touring musicians, off-broadway theater pit players, and top call Atlanta drummers.
-He is a board member of the Atlanta Lovers of Music Association, and a proud endorser of Regal Tip drum sticks, mallets, and brushes.
+He is a board member of the Atlanta Lovers of Music Association, and a proud endorser of Canopus Drums and Regal Tip drum sticks, mallets, and brushes.

 Justin lives in Decatur, with his wife and two daughters.